-Experience and expertise: Mr Hanlon was previously a Director of Copper Strike from June 2014 and served as

-Chairman from September 2016 to January 2020.
-He is currently a Non-Executive Director of Red River Resources Limited (ASX: RVR) and a Non-Executive Director of Lotus Resources Limited (ASX: LOT) and previously a Director of Echo Resources Limited (ASX: EAR) prior to its takeover by Northern Star.
-He has over fifteen years of experience in the resources and resource services sector as well as over ten years' experience in commercial and merchant banking.
+Experience and expertise: Mr Hanlon was previously a Director of Copper Strike from June 2014 and served as experience in the resources and resource services sector as well as over ten years' experience in commercial and merchant banking.
 He has a broad background of senior executive experience across a wide range of industries including mining, mining services, electricity distribution, electronics contract manufacturing, paper & packaging and insurance.
 He has most recently been the Finance Director of ENK plc and previously held the position or equivalent position of CFO with listed companies such as Century Drilling and International Contract Manufacturing Limited.
-Red River Resources Limited (ASX: RVR), Lotus Resources Limited (ASX: LOT)